Skip to content

 Installing the APIException for FastAPI

-Just import the register_exception_handlers function from APIException and call it with your FastAPI app instance to set up global exception handling:
+Now that you have the package installed, let’s get started with setting up your FastAPI app.
+Just import the register_exception_handlers function from apiexception and call it with your FastAPI app instance to set up global exception handling:

 from fastapi import FastAPI